-The grants listed below are examples of the various ways in which corporations, foundations and governmental agencies support the work of Augsburg College, and is not a complete listing.
+The grants listed below are examples of the various ways in which corporations, foundations and governmental agencies support the work of Augsburg University, and is not a complete listing.

-Boston Scientific generously provided generous sponsorship support and workshop presenters for Urban Scrubs Camp, which took place on the Augsburg Campus from July 8-12.
-Urban Scrubs Camp offers high schools students an opportunity to explore a variety of health care and biomedical careers and is offered jointly by Augsburg College and HealthForce Minnesota.
+Boston Scientific generously provided generous sponsorship support and workshop presenters for Urban Scrubs Camp, which took place on the Augsburg Campus from July 7-11.
+Urban Scrubs Camp offers high schools students an opportunity to explore a variety of health care and biomedical careers and is offered jointly by Augsburg and HealthForce Minnesota.
+More information here.

 Education Department Receives State Funding For East African Teacher Preparation

 Augsburg will receive nearly $400,000 in new state funding over the next two years to launch a new East African teacher preparation program.
 The new Augsburg EAST initiative (East African Students to Teachers) will provide scholarships, academic support and service learning opportunities for East African students who are education majors at Augsburg at our Minneapolis and Rochester campuses.